sabyahsan/Youtube-test/README.md

 Youtube-test
 ============

-YouTube performance test for SamKnows probes using ffmpeg and libcurl libraries

-LD_LIBRARY_PATH=build/native_default/ffmpeg_install/lib/ build/native_default/youtube
+This test is a simple C based YouTube test for actively measuring the quality of YouTube video download in your network.
+The test was designed to run on SamKnows probes for large scale active measurements from the user end.
+The test reports multiple metrics including stall events, start up delay, throughput etc. and also the media servers that were used for fetching the video.

 License: